Roger Eberhard

 Meanwhile

-Roger Eberhard’s project entitled Meanwhile deals with the simultaneousness of global events.
-In a quest for varying perspectives, the artist approached 20 peers – comprising artists, curators and historians – from 20 different countries spanning all continents and asked each of them to name the 12 most consequential events since 1700.
-With 141 unique answers, he chose the 12 events achieving the highest convergence as the starting point for Meanwhile.
-For each of these events, Eberhard researched and documented a compelling story that happened on the very same day, albeit in a different part of the world.
+My project Meanwhile deals with the simultaneousness of global events.
+In a quest for varying perspectives, I approached 20 peers – comprising artists, curators and historians – from 20 different countries spanning all continents.
+I asked each to name the 12 most consequential events since 1700.
+With 141 unique answers, I’ve chosen the 12 events achieving the highest convergence as the starting point for Meanwhile.
+For each of these events, I research and document a compelling story that happened on the very same day, albeit in a different part of the world.

-Meanwhile will be a body of work with 12 chapters, united by the common thread that, simultaneously and elsewhere, something grand unfolded, something that left an indelible mark on our collective memory.
-For example: in 1789, Scottish explorer Alexander Mackenzie set out in a canoe to find a river passage from Northern Alberta, Canada, north-westwards to Alaska.
+Meanwhile will be a body of work with 12 chapters, united by the common thread that, simultaneously and elsewhere, something grand unfold[1]ed, something that left an indelible mark on our collective memory.
+For example: in 1789, Scottish explorer Alexander Mackenzie set out on a canoe to find a river passage from northern Alberta, Canada, north-west towards Alaska.
 On the day of the French Revolution, 14th July, and very much to his frustration, he reached the Arctic Ocean instead.
-In a letter to his cousin, he called the waterway “the River Disappointment” – today this very important river system is named in his honour: Mackenzie River.
+In a letter to his cousin, he called the waterway ‘the River Disappointment’ – today this very important river system is named in his honour: Mackenzie River.”